Designing a Wrapper for Terraform & OpenTofu

 meta_product_name = lower(var.tft_product_name)

-meta_instance_sha256_hash = sha256("${local.meta_product_name}-${local.meta_environment_name}-${local.meta_component_name}-${local.meta_edition}")
+meta_instance_sha256_hash = sha256("${local.meta_product_name}-${local.meta_environment_name}-${local.meta_component_name}-${local.meta_edition_name}")

 # Use this in resource names

-handle = substr(local.meta_instance_sha256_hash, 0, 8)
+edition_id = substr(local.meta_instance_sha256_hash, 0, 8)

 }

 that we can use in any kind of resource name.
-For example, we might create large numbers of Lambdas in an AWS account with different TF root modules, and they will not conflict if the name of each Lambda includes the handle
+For example, we might create large numbers of Lambdas in an AWS account with different TF root modules, and they will not conflict if the name of each Lambda includes the edition_id

 .

-TFT_CONTEXT=dev TFT_UNIT=my-app task tft:instance:handle
+TFT_CONTEXT=dev TFT_UNIT=my-app task tft:edition:id

-TFT_CONTEXT=dev TFT_UNIT=my-app task tft:instance:sha256
+TFT_CONTEXT=dev TFT_UNIT=my-app task tft:edition:sha256

 tag to every resource.
 This enables us to query AWS for resources by instance.